Quiz: Why Can’t Sleep?

 Our certified sleep specialists and board-certified ENT doctors work together to find solutions so that you can get your life back.

 According to the National Sleep Association, “Insomnia is a sleep disorder that disturbs a person’s ability to fall asleep and/or stay asleep.
 You may wake up too early or struggle to return to sleep after awakening during the night.
+Trouble falling asleep can be a sign of underlying health issues that need to be addressed.
+Waking up in the middle of the night is another common symptom of insomnia, often caused by anxiety and stress.
 Approximately 40 million Americans experience insomnia every year and more than 57 percent of older adults experience a decline in quality of life and overall health due to insomnia.”

 We all struggle to sleep well sometimes.
 Worry, anxiety, emotional turmoil, and more can keep your mind spinning and body exhausted.
 However, if insomnia rules your waking hours by preventing you from thinking clearly, you may need help.
 If you suffer from regular bouts of insomnia, then ask yourself this one question.